-The Syslog Server address is obtained via DHCP (option 7).
+The Syslog Server address is obtained via DHCP (option 7 in IPv4 addressing mode or option CL_OPTION_SYSLOG_SERVER (34) in IPv6 addressing mode).
 If eUE is provided with multiple Syslog Servers via DHCP, it MUST use the first Syslog Server address for management event transmissions.